guardian/frontend/docs/fronts.md

 * __Detail__ : every three minutes, the Admin app puts the ids of every front on an SQS queue.
 These are pulled in bunches (of up to 10) every 10 seconds by Presser instances, and `pressed.json` files are re-created for each front.

-* __Metrics__  : if the number of *consecutive* failures of the Presser to produce `pressed.json` files exceeds N, the healhcheck fails.
-The counter is however immediately reset by any succesful pressing.
+* __Metrics__  : if the number of *consecutive* failures of the Presser to produce `pressed.json` files exceeds N, the healthcheck fails.
+The counter is however immediately reset by any successful pressing.

 * __Consequence__ : Instance terminates.